olxver/voice-assistant-python/README.md

 - you can add anything you want to this, e.g apis or even deep learning models.
-- mind, this can have some bugs so report them in 'bugs' section
+- mind, this can have some bugs so report them in 'issues' section